-Rev. John Kamanzi was himself an orphan; when he was just 13, war claimed both of his parents and he became the head of his family.
+Rev. John Kamanzi was himself an orphan.
+When he was just 13, war claimed both of his parents and he became the head of his family.
 He gave his life to Jesus at the age of 18.
 He felt called from the beginning to counsel surviving youth.
-His initial ministry as a Youth Pastor grew with the Lord’s help rapidly.
+His initial ministry as a Youth Pastor grew rapidly with the Lord’s help.

 “I was called into ministry in 1995.
-First I started doing evangelism with different church groups.
+First, I started doing evangelism with different church groups.
 Eventually in 2002, right after I completed necessary education I entered the ministry full time.
-Within few years as the ministry grew I became representative of pastors.”
+Within a few years, as the ministry grew, I became representative of pastors.”

 Rev. John Kamanzi is currently the National Leader of Hope For New Life Ministries in Kampala, Uganda.
 Childhood restoration and raising disciples among surviving orphans remains his passion.
-In 2008 through associations with Warm Blankets Orphan Care International, John was introduced to the Church Orphan Home Model.
-Building and providing support for Church Orphan Homes is his top priority ever since.
+In 2008 through associations with Warm Blankets Orphan Care International (now Kinship United), John was introduced to the Kinship Home Model.
+Building and providing support for Kinship Homes is his top priority ever since.
 John is also married, and the Lord blessed him and his wife Pauline with four great kids: Faith, Douglas, Angel, and Craig.

 Petros Oun Chhayvra, better known as Pastor Peter, has been the key figure in growing Cambodian New Generation Church and its ministries.
-Previously part of one of Warm Blankets Orphan Care Intl© ministry he had already demonstrated exceptional leadership ability, heading a board of 100 Cambodian pastors who were associated with Church Orphan Homes or other ministries.
+Previously part of one of Warm Blankets' (now Kinship United's) ministries, he had already demonstrated exceptional leadership ability, heading a board of 100 Cambodian pastors who were associated with Kinship Homes or other ministries.
 But even with this background, it took incredible courage and faith to make the move he did to start Cambodian New Generation Church.
-He received pressure and threats from other ministries working in Cambodia and he was told that he was sure to fail.
+He received pressure and threats from other ministries working in Cambodia, and he was told that he was sure to fail.
 He was often deterred from going out on his own but not discouraged.

 Pastor Petros Oun Chhayvra

-Pastor Jork has been involved with Warm Blankets Orphan care for many years.
-As a pastor he is always seeking to learn more by listening to podcasts.
-Pastor Jork has felt a strong calling to use his passion to help the youth in Cambodia.
-His focus is aimed at providing an education, with both English classes and Bible classes, so that the orphans can take those skills, find jobs and become future leaders in their communities.
-Pastor Jork is married and just recently adopted a baby.
+Pastor Jack has been involved with Kinship United for many years.
+He felt a strong calling to use his passion to help the youth in Cambodia.
+His focus is aimed at providing an education, with both English classes and Bible classes, so that the orphans can take those skills, find jobs, and become future leaders in their communities.
+As a pastor, he is always seeking to learn more by listening to podcasts.
+Pastor Jack is married and just recently adopted a baby.

-Pastor Paulus Wiratno has been in ministry for many years, first as a pastor and later as a pastor and advocate for orphaned and abandoned children.
-Wiratno’s orphan care ministry began with an unwed mother who gave away her three day old baby boy to Paulus and his wife Marliesye.
-Two weeks after that another woman contacted Marliesye, wanting to give away her baby.
-The story went on and more unwanted and abandoned babies have been given to Marliesye and Paulus.
+Pastor Paulus Wiratno has been in ministry for many years, first as a pastor and later as an advocate for orphaned and abandoned children.
+Wiratno’s orphan care ministry began with an unwed mother who gave away her three day old baby boy to Paulus and his wife, Marliesye.
+Two weeks after that, another woman contacted Marliesye, wanting to give away her baby.
+The story went on, and more unwanted and abandoned babies have been given to Marliesye and Paulus.

-Realizing the need of rescuing babies and orphans, Paulus and Marliesye then started a foundation called Mercy Indonesia.
+Realizing the need to rescue babies and orphans, Paulus and Marliesye then started a foundation called Mercy Indonesia.
 In September 2004, Paulus was invited by the head of the social department of Bali province to promote the mission of Mercy Indonesia Foundation.
-As a result, many people have come forward to give to the ministry and to adopt babies.
+As a result, many people have come forward to support the ministry.
 Mercy Indonesia is rescuing desperate orphans from East Timor who have been living in refugee camps in Atambua-West Timor.
-Paulus currently oversees 12 Church Orphan Homes and runs a successful radio ministry which is spreading the Good News of the Gospel throughout Indonesia.
+Paulus currently oversees 12 Kinships and runs a successful radio ministry, which is spreading the Good News of the Gospel throughout Indonesia.